A requirement is a formal specification that identifies a condition to be met by a designed artifact.

 For each of the following products or processes, try to determine their overall requirements.
 Remember, the best requirements make no reference to the structure, behaviour, or operation of the product, but rather only to the functions they serve in a larger context.

 Requirements specify conditions that will apply to any design intervention able to achieve the expected situation.
-This therefore includes the entire PSS, the Personas, revised usage scenario, and interaction errors (especially the SIIs).
+This therefore includes all the information you've developed so far for your project.

 When you start a new design project, you literally have no idea what it will be.
 Your designed intervention is literally a “black box”, completely opaque to you; you know absolutely nothing about it.